Keeping Hertfordshire safe is something we all have a stake in and to which we can all make a contribution.

 More than 40 per cent of the county’s residents regularly lend their time to support others.
 The police and the criminal justice services are hugely aided and augmented by the direct involvement of local people prepared to volunteer their own time to do something for their community.
 This ranges from the Special Constabulary to the Magistracy, from custody visiting schemes to Neighbourhood Watch and work with young offenders.

-My Volunteering Strategy 2021-2026 builds upon the successes to date and sets out my vision for volunteering across the county for the next five years.
+The Volunteering Strategy 2021-2026 builds upon the successes to date and sets out the vision for volunteering across the county for the next five years.

 Please take the time to read it and feel free to share your views with us: [email protected]